 Overnight in Yangon

-Late morning, arrive at Kyaikhtiyo base camp and transfer to the transit junction with one of the small open trucks in a 1-hour ride.
-After lunch, start an easy one-hour walk up to the Golden Rock and enjoy sunset from this unforgettable site.
+Later in the morning, arrive at Kyaikhtiyo base camp and transfer to the transit junction with one of the small open trucks in a 1-hour ride.
+After lunch, start an easy one-hour walk up to the Golden Rock and enjoy the sunset from this unforgettable site.

 Overnight in Kyaikhtiyo